flightaware/mongotcl/README.md

 Allow reads even if a shard is down.

-* $cursor set_fields bson
+* $cursor set_fields fieldList

-Set what fields are returned.  bson is a bson object containing the fields.
-Expect this to change to take a list of fields and make the bson object behind your back.
+Set what fields are returned.  fieldList is a list of field names with 1 or 0.
+1 says to include the field, 0 says to exclude it.
+The fieldList is sticky for future queries.
+This may change.
+See http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results/ for how the 1/0 thing works.